coleifer/vedis-python/docs/installation.rst

     python setup.py install

 .. note::
     ``vedis-python`` depends on Cython to generate the Python extension.
-By default vedis-python ships with a generated C source file, so it is not strictly necessary to install Cython in order to compile ``vedis-python``, but you may wish to install Cython to ensure the generated source is compatible with your setup.
+By default vedis-python no longer ships with a generated C source file, so it is necessary to install Cython in order to compile ``vedis-python``.

 After installing vedis-python, you can run the unit tests by executing the ``tests`` module: